6 Common Fungal and Ingrown Toenail FAQs

 Then as for the procedure itself.
 Over the years, we’ve developed a technique where the procedure itself is just at the edge, right where the skin meets the toenail.
 So it’s not necessary anymore to take a large piece of toenail, but just the piece that disappears down into the nail fold where it’s really digging in.
 And once that piece is pulled out under anesthesia it’s basically like removing a tooth, if you will, at the dentist; it’s out.

-All that said, it will drain slightly since it is a mild chemical burn, but, for certain patients, we might place them on antibiotics if they had a bad infection.
+All that said, after the procedure, it will drain slightly since it is a mild chemical burn, but, for certain patients, we might place them on antibiotics if they had a bad infection.
 Other patients are very concerned with how bad the infection is and overgrowth of the soft portion of the nail over here in the skin area.
 But we can fix that too, at the time of the nail procedure.

 What Are Fungal Toenails?